4g3nt47/QuotesRank/README.md

 The application is built with an API through which every feature of site can be used.
 The frontend is server-side rendered (SSR), but there is client-side JavaScript code that interacts with the backend API, and handles application logic.
 The layout is also designed to be responsive to different screen sizes.

+## Live Instance

+You can access the live instance of the application [here](https://quotesrank.herokuapp.com)

 ## Technologies

 - Backend;